Frequently Asked Questions Regarding the Pop Up Patio/Temporary Outdoor Area Pilot Program

 11. I have an existing outdoor area that was previously permitted by the City.
 Do I need to apply for a permit to expand the area of my patio?

 Yes.
 If you are planning to expand an existing patio area beyond its permitted footprint, then you must apply to receive a permit for the expanded area.
-If you are planning to expand the area on the sidewalk, you can choose to apply for a Sidewalk Dining Permit, which allows the expanded area to permanently operate and requires a $500 fee, or the Pop Up Patio permit, which would allow the expanded area to operate through October 31, 2020 with no fee required.
+If you are planning to expand the area on the sidewalk, you can choose to apply for a Sidewalk Dining Permit, which allows the expanded area to permanently operate and requires a $500 fee, or the Pop Up Patio permit, which would allow the expanded area to operate until 60 days after the local emergency declared in response to COVID-19 is terminated. with no fee required.
 If you are planning to expand the patio into parking spaces, then you must apply for the Pop Up Patio permit.

 12. I have an existing outdoor area, but either it wasn’t permitted by the City or I don’t know whether it was permitted by the City.
 Do I need to apply for a Pop Up Patio permit?